This section of the site contains information on specific scams and rip-offs. Examples include:

 Investors who buy shares in this way, frequently find they have difficulty selling them, because the shares are not listed on a recognised stock exchange.
 But they may then be approached with an offer to help them sell the shares, provided they pay an "administration fee" upfront.
 Once the "fee" has been handed over, investors never hear from the firm again, leaving them further out of pocket and still holding the worthless shares.

-The Financial Services Authority (FSA) regulates the marketing of shares.
-The FSA have published a list of unauthorised firms selling shares who target UK investors.
+The Financial Conduct Authority (FCA) regulates the marketing of shares.
+The FCA has published a list ofselling shares who target UK investors.

-The FSA also provides a Firm and Person Check Service to enable investors to find out whether a company or individual is an authorised trader.
+You can also use theto find out whether a company or individual is an authorised trader.

 Advertisements for investments